Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Majorana Zero Modes In Graphene Strips

-To further investigate the existence and spatial character of Majorana modes in the Z-type strip, we analyze the zero-energy wavefunctions corresponding to selected values of the Zeeman field $h_y/t$.
-From the low-energy spectra presented earlier [Fig.~\ref{fig:Z_Y}(b)], we identify two parameter regions-approximately $h_y/t \in [0.22, 0.45]$ and $h_y/t \in [0.60, 0.70]$-where zero-energy states persist and the spectrum remains gapped even in the presence of weak and moderate disorder.
+To further investigate the existence and spatial character of Majorana modes in the Z-type strip, we analyze the low-energy wavefunctions corresponding to selected values of the Zeeman field $h_y/t$.
+From the low-energy spectra presented earlier [Fig.~\ref{fig:Z_Y}(b)], we identify two distinct parameter windows, approximately $h_y/t \in [0.22, 0.45]$ and $h_y/t \in [0.60, 0.70]$, where near-zero-energy states persist together with finite spectral gaps even in the presence of weak and moderate disorder, particularly for the first region.
+In a multiband quasi-one-dimensional system such as the present Z-type strip, different transverse subbands can undergo successive band inversions as the Zeeman field is varied, leading to reentrant trivial and topological regions separated by intermediate gap closings and reopenings.
 To probe the nature of the zero-energy modes in these regions, we present wavefunction plots in Fig.~\ref{fig:Z_Y_wf} for $h_y/t = 0.40$, $0.65$, and $1.00$, each representative of a distinct phase.
-Panels (d)-i and (e)-i of Fig.~\ref{fig:Z_Y_wf} (clean system) show that for $h_y/t = 0.40$ and $0.65$, the zero-energy modes are localized at the shorter (armchair) edges of the strip.
-It is important to note that edge localization in Z-type strips (shorter edges are armchair) is qualitatively different from that in A-type strips (shorter edges are zigzag).
+Panels (a)-i and (b)-i of Fig.~\ref{fig:Z_Y_wf} (clean system) show that for $h_y/t = 0.40$ and $0.65$, the zero-energy modes are localized at the shorter (armchair) edges of the strip.
+It is important to mention that edge localization in Z-type strips (shorter edges are armchair) is qualitatively different from that in A-type strips (shorter edges are zigzag).
 In the A-type system, the wavefunctions tend to exhibit sharp, confined peaks at the zigzag boundaries, whereas in the Z-type case, the intensity is more distributed along the edge, with a broader spatial profile.
-Panel (f)-i shows a similar edge-localized structure for $h_y/t = 1.00$, although with wavefunction intensity gradually decreasing from both ends toward the center.
-In the presence of weak disorder ($\mathcal{Z} = 20$), the edge-localized features for $h_y/t = 0.40$ and $0.65$ persist [panels (d)-ii, (e)-ii], indicating robustness of the corresponding topological modes.
-At moderate disorder ($\mathcal{Z} = 50$), however, we begin to observe the emergence of additional localized features in the bulk of the strip [panels (d)-iii, (e)-iii], suggesting the coexistence of trivial modes.
-Under strong disorder ($\mathcal{Z} = 150$), the wavefunctions become fully delocalized or randomly localized, indicating that topological protection has been lost [panels (d)-iv, (e)-iv].
-For $h_y/t = 1.00$, although the energy spectrum remains gapped, a high density of near zero-energy states appears even in the clean limit.
-This is reflected in the wavefunction plots (f)-ii and (f)-iii, where the edge-localized features become less distinct and partially separated Andreev bound states (ps-ABS) emerge.
-These states mimic Majorana signatures but lack the topological protection required for true Majorana zero modes.
+Panel (c)-i shows a similar edge-localized structure for $h_y/t = 1.00$, although with wavefunction intensity gradually decreasing from both ends toward the center.
+In the presence of weak disorder ($\mathcal{Z} = 20$), the edge-localized features for $h_y/t = 0.40$ and $0.65$ persist [panels (a)-ii, (b)-ii], indicating robustness of the corresponding candidate topological modes.
+At moderate disorder ($\mathcal{Z} = 50$), however, we begin to observe the emergence of additional localized features in the bulk of the strip [panel (b)-iii], suggesting the coexistence of trivial modes.
+The gap closing observed near $h_y/t \simeq 0.5$ corresponds to the transition between the two distinct low-energy regions discussed above and should therefore be interpreted as an intermediate parity-changing transition rather than as the boundary between a single trivial and topological phase pair.
+Under strong disorder ($\mathcal{Z} = 150$), the wavefunctions become fully delocalized or randomly localized, indicating that topological protection has been lost [panels (a)-iv, (b)-iv].
+For $h_y/t = 1.00$, although the energy spectrum remains gapped, a high density of near-zero-energy states appears even in the clean limit.
+This is reflected in the wavefunction plots (c)-ii and (c)-iii, where the edge-localized features become less distinct and partially separated Andreev bound states (ps-ABS) emerge.
+These states are trivial low-energy states.